fuse-box/fuse-box/docs/stylesheet.md

 The only conditions to those is having a corresponing CSS preprocessor installed.

+Before continuing, let's break down the basics:

+- All plugins listen to the global configuration first
+- All CSS preprocessors have a unified configuration like `paths` and `macros`
+- Every CSS preprocessor is being matched againts their default extensions
+- Every CSS preprocessor can have a custom configuration and be matched againts specific paths

 ## Global configurations

 FuseBox has a global concept of `stylesheet` which takes care of a global configuration that is applied to all CSS